sequencing/NxTrim/README.md

 If you wish to preserve mate-pair libraries whenever possible, the --preservemp flag may be useful.
 This will always keep the mate-pair library *unless* a read generated would be <minlength, in which case it will generate a PE.

 You can trade specificity/sensitivity of junction adapter detection with the --similarity flag (1 - proportion of bp differences allowed for match) and the --minoverlap flag (minimum #bp considered on the ends of reads to match with the Nextera junction adapter).
 The defaults were well suited to bacteria in our testing.

+You can turn on a more aggressive search for junction adapters with `--aggressive`.
+[Some notes on how we detect adapters are here](https://github.com/sequencing/NxTrim/blob/master/docs/adapter_matching.md).

 ### Example data: